shengqh/qc-analysis-pipeline/README.md

 #### RxIdentifier

 For sex estimation from WGS data, methods Ry (https://doi.org/10.1016/j.jas.2013.07.004) and Rx (https://doi.org/10.1371/journal.pone.0163019) were compared against 1kg data.
 The Ry method required adjustment of the default cutoffs on the 1kg data suggesting the type of sequence data, sample source/quality, coverage levels, and/or other experimental factors may impact the estimation of sex.
 The Rx method required no adjustments to the default cutoffs of 0.6 and 0.8.
-For the Rx method, original R code is available: https://doi.org/10.1371/journal.pone.0163019.s003
+For a more detailed comparison of Rx and Ry methods, please see: https://doi.org/10.1038/s41598-020-68550-w For the Rx method, original R code is available: https://doi.org/10.1371/journal.pone.0163019.s003

 ### Important Note :
 - The provided JSON is meant to be a ready to use example JSON template of the workflow.
 It is the user’s responsibility to correctly set the reference and resource input variables using the [GATK Tool and Tutorial Documentations](https://software.broadinstitute.org/gatk/documentation/).